Track Custom Events

 /**

-* Tracks an outbound link click
+* Manually tracks outbound link clicks

 * @param url The URL of the outbound link

-* @param text The link text
+* @param text Optional text content of the link

-* @param target The link target
+* @param target Optional target attribute of the link

 */